 For further details about the information collected from and generated by use of the Platform, please see 'What personal data we collect and why' (below).

 We collect the following information about individual end users of the Platform:

 - Information you provide when registering to use the Platform (including name, email address and telephone number).

 - Details of your relationship to the institution or organisation which has purchased a licence to the Platform (e.g. if you are a student or employee).

 - Details of the device you use to access the platform (e.g. whether you access the Platform via a mobile or desktop computer, and information about your device such as your browser and screen resolution) which we use to optimise your experience of the Platform.

-- Information about your language ability and course progress.
+- Information about the courses you are enrolled on, your language ability and course progress.

 - Any feedback or opinions you provide to us about the Platform or our services.